 Once you decide to end your marriage, there are a number of issues that need to be addressed and resolved before a family court judge will finalize it.
 Deciding to get divorced involves more than just making the choice to end your marriage.
-Some of the issues that need to be resolved first include property division, child support, alimony, and visitation.
+Some of the issues that need to be resolved first include property division, child support, alimony, and parenting time.
 Negotiating these issues can sometimes turn contentious.
 The tendency to let emotions get in the way is one reason why retaining a Schaumburg divorce law firm is recommended.

 At SAM LAW OFFICE LLC, we have years of experience helping Schaumburg area residents with all of their family law needs, including divorce.
 Working with an experienced Illinois divorce attorney can not only speed up the process, but it can ultimately save you legal fees, as well.

 Even in seemingly amicable divorces, tempers can flare.
 When couples delay resolving the outstanding issues, it causes the divorce to drag on.
 This can create additional legal expenses for hearings, document requests, and other related costs.

 Clients who plan to proceed with an uncontested divorce in Illinois can benefit from a Schaumburg divorce law firm.
 Your attorney can help keep things moving along and ensure that your interests are protected.
 It is not uncommon for some uncontested divorces to be one-sided.
 One regular issue is the failure to include all marital property in the property settlement agreement.
 Sometimes it is because your ex was not aware it was a marital asset.
 Other times it was deliberate in an attempt to keep you from getting your fair share.